 Two years later, it was re-recorded for the World Cup, with a few updated lyrics.

-Some fans even prefer the 1998 version (although the original has about three times more plays on YouTube than Three Lions '98 does).
+Some fans even prefer the 1998 version (although the original song has about 20 million more views on YouTube than Three Lions '98 does).

 "And that's because it is the best football anthem of all time."

 A version of this article originally went out on 5 July 2018.